daniel-nagy/transporter/packages/core/README.md

 The Observable module provides [ReactiveX](https://reactivex.io/) APIs similar to [rxjs](https://rxjs.dev/).
 If you make heavy use of Observables then you may decide to use rxjs instead.

+Transporter observables should have interop with rxjs observables.
+If you encounter issues transforming to and from rxjs observables you may create a bug ticket.

+Transporter operators may behave differently than rxjs operators of the same name.

 <sup>**Types**</sup>

 <sup>